ankaAR/bestiario5e/_creatures/shoosuva.md

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 26 (4d10+4) puntos de daño perforante.

 ***Tail Stinger.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 15 ft, one creature.
-Hit: 13 (2d8+4) puntos de daño perforante, and the target must succeed on a DC 14 Constitution saving throw or become poisoned.
-While poisoned, the target is also paralyzed.
+Hit: 13 (2d8+4) puntos de daño perforante, and the target must succeed on a DC 14 Constitution saving throw or become envenenado.
+While envenenado, the target is also paralizado.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.